Is red light therapy safe? The truth behind the light therapy claims

 Enjoy the safety and efficacy of professional red light therapy devices of Bestqool

-Irradiance levels are the most critical for either safety or efficacy, and Bestqool products provide different modes of irradiance.
+Irradiance levels are the most critical for either safety or efficacy, and Bestqool red light provide different modes of irradiance.
 You can adjust irradiance levels accurately according to your skin's sensitivity.
 Higher irradiance usually means more efficient treatments.
-Bestqool products are able to reach an irradiance as high as 100 mW/cm^2 of direct output.
+Bestqool LED light therapy are able to reach an irradiance as high as 100 mW/cm^2 of direct output.
 Using 10 minutes of Bestqool products is equal to 20 minutes of others.
 With a three-year warranty comes together all Bestqool products, which sets up the longest standards and shows Bestqool's trustworthiness for delivering the best red light therapy at home for our clients.